pushkar-anand/folder-encrypter/README.md

 # folder-encrypter
 # setup instructions
-add folders to encrypt in foldersList.py
+add folders to encrypt in folder.json

+#Running
+clone/download the repo run the first_run.py